dplanitzer/Serena/README.md

 Next download and install the C compiler and assembler that you need to build the operating system.
 You can find the compiler and assembler at [http://www.compilers.de/vbcc.html](http://www.compilers.de/vbcc.html)

 The version that I'm using for my development and that I know works correctly on macOS 12.6 is 0.9f.

+Next make sure that you have Python 3 installed and that it can be invoked from the command line with the "python" command.

 Create a `SDK` folder inside the `Emulators/Amiga` folder and then place the `vbcc` folder inside of that.
 The final result should look like this: